 Animal Science minor - requires a minimum of fifteen credit hours.
 The courses need to be taken from Foundation courses (or equivalent), Animal Biology Systems and Advanced Animal Biology.
 Please consult with an Animal Science advisor for specific information regarding courses.

-Credit in undergraduate research or teaching is available for approximately 40 undergraduate students each year.
+Credit in undergraduate research or teaching is available for undergraduate students each year.
 Students can seek out opportunities to serve as an undergraduate teaching assistant in one or more of the ANSC courses during the program.
 Teaching provides a unique opportunity for in-depth understanding of the material and communicating with other students.
 Undergraduate TA opportunities are competitive and require permission from the instructor.

-Credits for teaching:
+Credits for teaching

-ANSC 4980 Undergraduate Teaching in Animal Science (1-‐6 credits, Fall/Spring)
+ANSC 4980 - Undergraduate Teaching in Animal Science (1-‐6 credits, Fall/Spring)

-Additionally, the undergraduate honors program is an option for seniors with adequate credentials who demonstrate a strong interest in research.
+- The undergraduate honors program is an option for seniors with adequate credentials who demonstrate a strong interest in research.

-The Dairy Fellows program is designed for undergraduate students who have a sincere interest in dairy farming and closely related careers.
+- The Dairy Fellows program is designed for undergraduate students who have a sincere interest in dairy farming and closely related careers.

 Many faculty are involved in international activities.
 Students with an interest in animal production (or any of the animal science disciplines) and how it relates to tropical conditions or developing countries have an excellent opportunity to incorporate international research into their study programs by working with our faculty.

-Because the program is so flexible and the field so diverse, animal science graduates go in many interesting directions - research, veterinary medicine, animal production, agribusiness, biotechnology, medicine, conservation, education, and many others.
+Because the program is flexible and the field so diverse, animal science graduates go in many interesting directions - research, veterinary medicine, animal production, agribusiness, biotechnology, medicine, conservation, education, and many others.
 Some recent graduates have pursued careers in animal production (dairy, beef, sheep, swine, poultry, or horses).
 Many others have chosen to work in a variety of agricultural businesses (e.g., banks, feed companies, pharmaceutical companies) or in the educational field (e.g., high schools or extension).
 Still others use knowledge acquired in international agriculture courses for foreign assignments such as the Peace Corps or International Voluntary Service.